freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1080.1

 Now you can see the actual changes that are stored in the stash.
-Before, you used the pop command to removed the latest stash and add it to your working tree.
+Before, you used the pop command to remove the latest stash and add it to your working tree.
 You can add the latest stash while keeping it in the list with `git stash apply`.
 Apply your stash with this method.

 #### HINTS